sankethka/azps-conceptual/docs/install-azureps.md

 ## Installing module versions side-by-side

-Version 2.1.0 (and version 1.2.6 for AzureStack) are the first module versions designed to be installed and used side-by-side.
+Version 2.1.0 and version 1.2.6 are the first module versions designed to be installed and used side-by-side.
 You should always install the latest available version of Azure PowerShell.
 But if you have scripts written using an earlier version, you should check for breaking changes in the newer version.

 If you are using Azure Stack you will need to install Azure PowerShell v1.2.8.
 For complete instructions on using Azure PowerShell with Azure Stack see [Install PowerShell for Azure